 The number of neighbors (edges) of a node.
 A measure of centrality.
 Reflects the general importance of a node.
 Higher values reflect greater importance.
-Computed only for thresholded networks.

 Density:

 Fraction of present connections to possible connections.
 Similar to the mean degree of all nodes in the network.
 A measure of influence (centrality on a network scale).
 Reflects the total "wiring cost" of network.
 Higher values reflect more interconnected networks.
 Computed only for thresholded networks.